DarthAffe/ScreenCapture.NET/README.md

 CaptureZone topLeft = screenCapture.RegisterCaptureZone(0, 0, 100, 100, downscaleLevel: 1);

 // Capture the screen
-// This should be done in a loop on a seperate thread as CaptureScreen blocks if the screen is not updated (still image) screenCapture.CaptureScreen();
+// This should be done in a loop on a seperate thread as CaptureScreen blocks if the screen is not updated (still image). screenCapture.CaptureScreen();

 // Do something with the captured image - e.g. access all pixels (same could be done with topLeft)
 // Locking is not neccessary in that case as we're capturing in the same thread,
-// but when using a threaded-approach (which is recommended) it prevents potential tearing of the data in the buffer lock (fullscreen.Buffer)
+// but when using a threaded-approach (which is recommended) it prevents potential tearing of the data in the buffer. lock (fullscreen.Buffer)
 {
-    // Since the size of the capture can be bigger than the size of our captured region due to size constraints on the GPU,
-    // we need to use this for the stride.
-    // The 4 is the amount of bytes per pixel which is always 4 for the DX11ScreenCapture int stride = fullscreen.CaptureWidth * 4;
+    // Stride is the width in bytes of a row in the buffer (width in pixel * bytes per pixel) int stride = fullscreen.Stride;

     Span<byte> data = new(fullscreen.Buffer);